DamienFremont/photoshop-script-text-translator/README.md

 NOTE: Edit same keys in Photoshop projet AND `*.json` files.

+NOTE: Use 'MS Gothic' type for asian languages.

 ## Getting started (multiple screenshot layers by project)

 * Clone this reposity